tedneward/Azgaarnoth/Classes/Ranger.md

 You can use a druidic focus as a spellcasting focus for your ranger spells.
 See chapter 5, “Equipment,” of the *Player’s Handbook* for a list of things that count as druidic focuses.

 ## Animal Companion
+*3rd-level ranger feature*

-At 3rd level, you learn to use your magic to create a powerful bond with a creature of the natural world.
+You learn to use your magic to create a powerful bond with a creature of the natural world.

 With 8 hours of work and the expenditure of 50 gp worth of rare herbs and fine food, you call forth an animal from the wilderness to serve as your faithful companion.
 You normally select you companion from among the following animals: an ape, a black bear, a boar, a giant badger, a giant weasel, a mule, a panther, or a wolf.
 However, your DM might pick one of these animals for you, based on the surrounding terrain and on what types of creatures would logically be present in the area.